cilium/cilium/Documentation/cmdref/cilium-dbg_encrypt_flush.md

   -f, --force           Skip confirmation
   -h, --help            help for flush
   -o, --output string   json| yaml| jsonpath='{}'
+      --spi uint8       Only delete states and policies with this SPI
 ```

 ### Options inherited from parent commands